Culture fit: What you need to know

 Carlos Beuno shares a poignant metaphor on hiring for culture incorrectly in Quartz: “If spam filters sorted messages the way Silicon Valley sorts people, you’d only get an email from your college roommate.
 And you’d never suspect you were missing a thing.”
 He cites one example in which an executive said, “We know empirically that people who come in dressed in suits rarely work out well for our team.”
 This kind of statement muddles the idea of culture fit.
 It’s not a core value that jeans and hoodies make people better at their jobs.
 Instead, it’s passing judgment on a candidate before even getting to know them.

-Interviewing for cultural-add
+Interviewing for culture-add

 Given these tendencies, should you ditch the entire idea of cultural fit when interviewing candidates?
 Not necessarily.
 As long as you’re aware of the potential pitfalls around cultural fit and take the steps to approach it wisely, there are ways you can still incorporate culture fit screenings into your interviewing process.